Back to Alabama

 Plain English Breakdown

-This bill requires the Secretary of State to remove residential addresses from campaign finance reports and other filings made by candidates and officials.
+This law requires the Secretary of State to remove addresses from campaign finance reports before posting them online.

 What This Bill Does